East-E/NFT-Ecosystem/Overview.md

 # Curated NFT-Ecosystem
-Curated list of NFT protocols and infrastructure that are supporting the ecosystem.
-Contributions welcome!
+Enjoy a curated list covering some of the major players in the NFT ecosystem.
+More market segment specific lists are coming soon (ie collectibles, art, etc.).
+Contributions are welcome!

 - [Curated NFT-Ecosystem](#curated-nft-ecosystem) 🤖